 Another increasingly severe problem in Ethiopia is the international trafficking of women and children.
 Along with it, domestic violence has been a recurrent problem that does not seem to be reducing with time.

 Ethiopia’s constitution mentions how it provides equality for women, but the reality is that the application of this statement is sorely lacking.
 Most victims of abuse, rape, sexual assault or other criminal activities do not understand the legal procedures and rights that they have when going through the legal process.
-Thus, the victim’s ignorance along with the common believe in Ethiopia that husbands have the right to beat their wife, creates an unsafe environment.
+Thus, the victim’s ignorance along with the common belief in Ethiopia that husbands have the right to beat their wife creates an unsafe environment.
 Victims consider such acts as normal or understandable.
 Women’s empowerment in Ethiopia seems to be a concept that not even women in this African country are aware of.

 The issue is that women’s inequality is an ancient problem that has not been resolved over time, as it has happened in other countries around the world.
 Thus, situations such as forced marriages and female genital mutilation are still taking place to this day.